 Student Research on Display

-Moderators for the event were Dr. Josh Woods (Psychology), Dr. Cathy Beck-Cross (Social Work), Ms. Kimberlee Gregory (Social Work), and Dr. Treye Rosenberger (Counselor Education Program).
+Faculty developers for the event were Dr. Josh Woods (Psychology), Dr. Jaci Easter (Education), and Dr. Cathy Beck-Cross (Social Work).